 The Intersection of Haute Couture and Fine Art

-Global pop icon Lisa made a show-stopping arrival in an extraordinary, avant-garde creation by independent designer Robert Wun, elevated by historic, multi-million-pound high jewelry from Bulgari.
-The hand-pleated black silk gown was an incredible piece of wearable art, designed to appear as if the edges of the fabric were actively burning away into structural, smoky tendrils.
+Global pop icon Lisa made a show-stopping arrival in an extraordinary, avant-garde creation by independent designer Robert Wun, elevated by historic, multi-million-pound high jewellery from Bulgari.
+The see through sheer elements left an other worldly statement-piece of wearable art, designed to appear as if the edges of fabric came from the heavens of another world.
+The iconic and signature statement was that of the four hands evoking once again a nod to Thai culture and pantheons.

-Wun’s signature surrealist execution provided a brilliant interpretation of the Fashion Is Art theme, treating the fabric with the precision of a master painter working on canvas.
-The deep contrast between the dark, scorched textile and the radiant, emerald-cut Bulgari jewels created a dramatic visual story that instantly became one of the most shared and discussed images of the entire fashion season.
+Wun’s signature execution provided a brilliant interpretation of the Fashion Is Art theme, treating the fabric with the precision of a master craftsman working the delicate lines between a dramatic visual story, concept and adornment of the young star who wore it.

 The Playful Avant-Garde: Joey King in Miu Miu